BrascoMarketing/Kevin-s-React-App-Tracker/README.md

 ## Components

+#### **CalendarPanel**

-- **CalendarPanel**: Displays status of past workouts with the ability to load that day's stats into the main view
+Displays status of past workouts with the ability to load that day's stats into the main view

+#### **CategoryManager**

-- **CategoryManager**: Allows the creation of custom categories.
+Allows the creation of custom categories.
 Created categories can be renamed and or deleted.
 App preloads with 'Push', 'Pull', 'Legs', and 'Freestyle' if no categories exist in the user's LocalStorage

-- **CategorySwitch**: Component used in the Edit Exercise component to enable/disable categories on a per/exercises basis through the use of toggle switches.
+#### **CategorySwitch**: Component used in the Edit Exercise component to enable/disable categories on a per/exercises basis through the use of toggle switches.

-- **DailyProgressRing**: Calculates and displays a progress chart (Donut) based on the total number of exercises for the day (estimating 3 sets each unless overridden in the exercises settings)
+#### **DailyProgressRing**: Calculates and displays a progress chart (Donut) based on the total number of exercises for the day (estimating 3 sets each unless overridden in the exercises settings)

-- **DayView**: Main view of the app displaying the exercises of the day and their completion status
+#### **DayView**: Main view of the app displaying the exercises of the day and their completion status

-- **ExerciseEditModal**: Popup window that allows renaming an exercise, setting the category/categories it appears, turning on/off the Body Weight mechanism.
+#### **ExerciseEditModal**: Popup window that allows renaming an exercise, setting the category/categories it appears, turning on/off the Body Weight mechanism.

-- **ExerciseFormPanel**: Add exercises in this component.
+#### **ExerciseFormPanel**: Add exercises in this component.
 Fields for name, category, target number of sets, and Use Bodyweight?

-- **ExerciseLibraryColumns**: All stored categories will appear in this component along with the editable exercises assigned to each
+#### **ExerciseLibraryColumns**: All stored categories will appear in this component along with the editable exercises assigned to each

-- **UserProfileModal**: Modal to enter body weight for calculation and prepopulation for body weight exercises
+#### **UserProfileModal**: Modal to enter body weight for calculation and prepopulation for body weight exercises

-- **VolumeChart**: Line chart displaying the accumulated Volume (reps x weight) over the course of a week, month, or all time.
+#### **VolumeChart**: Line chart displaying the accumulated Volume (reps x weight) over the course of a week, month, or all time.
 Also displays the total

 **WeeklyScheduleBuilder**: A component displaying every day of the week, allowing the user to assign what category of exercises should be done on that day.

 ## Built With